kglw-dot-net/phase1/songs/the-spider-and-me.md

 > The spider and me
 > The spider and me
 >
-> Laze in the sun
+> Laze in the afternoon sun
 > Gazing at
 > Each other's beauty
 > The huntsman's heart forever beats